neilotoole/lg/README.md

 This exploration examines a specific issue in detail: how to handle an `io.Closer` error after the main business operation has succeeded.
-The conclusion is that this errors is best logged at `WARN` level.
+The conclusion is that this error is best logged at `WARN` level.
 The `lg.Log` interface provides convenience methods for this scenario.

 Additionally, `lg` demonstrates the separation of a logging interface